dhis2/approvals-app/docs/user/approving_by_workflow.md

 1. The status tag above the dataset represents the approval status of the workflow for the selected period and selected organisation unit
 2. The status tag in the bottom bar does the same, but also takes your user profile.

-Perhaps a workflow is ready to be approved at a given organisation unit level, but you do not have the appropriate authority to do so.
+A workflow may be ready to be approved at a given organisation unit level, but you do not have the appropriate authority to do so.